IELTS frequently asked questions

-Are grammar and spell checks available in the computer-delivered IELTS test?
+Are grammar and spell-checks available when you take the IELTS on computer test?

-Although some features of the computer-delivered IELTS screen are similar to other computer software, it does not include grammar and spell-checks.
+Although some features of the IELTS on computer tests are similar to other computer software, it does not include grammar and spell-checks.

-Is computer-delivered IELTS available in the same locations as the paper-based test venues?
+Is IELTS on computer available in the same locations as the IELTS on paper test venues?

-Some locations may provide both paper-based and computer-delivered IELTS test, but not all.
-Please check availability of computer-delivered IELTS in your preferred location from your test centre.
+Some locations may provide both IELTS on computer and IELTS on papers tests, but not all.
+Please check the availability of an IELTS on computer test in your preferred test centre location.